Research & Design Studio

 - Attend a workshop (which we lovingly call a "Burkeshop") to learn a new skill.

-- Create artifacts and knowledge on Tinker Tuesdays, held every Tuesday from 4-5pm.
+- Join us for a Tinker Tuesday event.
 Pictures and information about previous events can be found on the Burke Library Facebook page.

 - Make video games at our Game Creation Workstation